ndob/enigmadns/README.md

 # enigmadns
-DNS service for .enigma addresses
+Secret contract based DNS service for [Enigma blockchain](https://enigma.co).

-*NOTE*: Current implementation does not do any authorization and there is no registration fee as the Enigma still lacks functionality like msg.sender and two-way communication with Ethereum.
+**NOTE**: Current implementation does not do any authorization and there is no registration fee as the Enigma still lacks functionality like msg.sender and two-way communication with Ethereum.

 ## Components
 ### 1. enigmadns: DNS implementation on Enigma blockchain as a secret contract.